 Organizing Your Makeup (Now that You Know What You’re Keeping!)

-- Countertop makeup storage
+- Countertop or vanity makeup storage solutions

 Or, perhaps a combination of the two!

 You should definitely stop to consider how you personally use your collection, as this can have a major impact on how you ultimately organize things.